topfreegames/marathon/docs/hosting.md

 * `MARATHON_WORKERS_REDIS_PORT` - Redis port to connect to;
 * `MARATHON_WORKERS_REDIS_PASS` - Password of the redis server to connect to;

-The workers use kafka and zookeper for sending push notifications:
+Marathon uses kafka to send push notifications:

-* `MARATHON_WORKERS_ZOOKEEPER_HOSTS` - Zookeeper hosts to connect to;
+* `MARATHON_KAFKA_BOOTSTRAPSERVERS` - Kafka servers to connect to (comma separated, without spaces);

+The workers need a template for sending push notifications:

 * `MARATHON_WORKERS_TOPICTEMPLATE` - Kafka topic template;
-* `MARATHON_WORKERS_ZOOKEEPER_PREFIX` - The prefix that contains kafka brokers info; e.g. /prefix for accessing brokers node at /prefix/brokers

 Finally, the feedback listener uses kafka for receiving the push notifications' feedbacks from APNS or GCM: